cyber-sushi/makima/README.md

 #Use a key sequence to invoke a list of shell commands
 MODIFIER1-MODIFIER2-MODIFIER3-KEY1 = ["command1", "command2", "command3"]
 ```
+#### Key names
 You can find the `KEY` names inside `/usr/include/linux/input-event-codes.h`, or launch `evtest` to see the events emitted by your devices.\
-Remember that keys like Ctrl and Alt have names like `KEY_LEFTCTRL`, `KEY_LEFTALT` etc. Just using `KEY_CTRL` and `KEY_ALT` will throw a parsing error because the key code does not exist.\
+Remember that keys like Ctrl and Alt have names like `KEY_LEFTCTRL`, `KEY_LEFTALT` etc. Just using `KEY_CTRL` and `KEY_ALT` will throw a parsing error because the key code does not exist.

+#### Modifiers and custom modifiers
-**Note: you can use as many modifiers as you want when declaring a binding, but the last one _has_ to be a non-modifier key.**\
+You can use as many modifiers as you want when declaring a binding, but the last one _has_ to be a non-modifier key.\
-**You can use a non-modifier key (e.g. `KEY_A`) as a modifier, which will automatically change the behavior of that key: on key-down, it will only act as a modifier without emitting a `KEY` event, on key-up it will emit its own event.
-If some other key is pressed between key-down and key-up, the fake modifier key won't emit its own event on key-up.**\
+You can use a non-modifier key (e.g. `KEY_A`) as a modifier, which will automatically change the behavior of that key: on key-down, it will only act as a modifier without emitting a `KEY` event, on key-up it will emit its own event.
+If some other key is pressed between key-down and key-up, the fake modifier key won't emit its own event on key-up.\
 If you want a non-modifier key to act as a modifier without remapping it for that device (e.g. you need it as a modifier when used in combination with another device), you can add it to the `CUSTOM_MODIFIERS` setting.
-Refer to the `[settings]` section for more info.\
+Refer to the `[settings]` section for more info.

+#### Modifiers across multiple devices
-**Keep in mind that if you want to use modifiers across multiple devices (e.g. `KEY_LEFTCTRL` on your keyboard and `BTN_RIGHT` on your mouse), both devices will have to be read by Makima and thus both will need a config file, even if empty.
-Having a config file is just a way to tell Makima "Hey, read this device!".**\
+Keep in mind that if you want to use modifiers across multiple devices (e.g. `KEY_LEFTCTRL` on your keyboard and `BTN_RIGHT` on your mouse), both devices will have to be read by Makima and thus both will need a config file, even if empty.
+Having a config file is just a way to tell Makima "Hey, read this device!".

-Keys that are not explicitly remapped will keep their default functionality.
+#### Axis events

-**Note: axis events such as scroll wheels and analog stick movements are hardcoded, currently you can use the following:**
+Axis events such as scroll wheels and analog stick movements are hardcoded, currently you can use the following:
 - `SCROLL_WHEEL_UP`, `SCROLL_WHEEL_DOWN` - for a mouse's scroll wheel
 - `DPAD_UP`, `DPAD_DOWN`, `DPAD_LEFT`, `DPAD_RIGHT` - for a game controller's D-Pad
 - `BTN_TL2`, `BTN_TR2` - for a game controller's triggers